xin-huang/xin-huang.github.io/_posts/2017-04-22-population-growth-models.md

 use_math: true
 ---

-In population genetics, we use mathematical models to describe how population grows as time goes on.
+In population genetics, we use mathematical models to describe how a population grows as time goes on.
 We can divide these models into two categories--deterministic and stochastic--based on whether we consider random factors or not.
 If we neglect random factors and assume the population has infinite number of individuals, then we build up determinsitic models.
-If we can't neglect random factors because the population has finite number of individuals, which is a more realistic scenario, we have to think about stochastic models.
+If we cannot ignore random factors because the population has finite number of individuals, which is a more realistic scenario, we have to think about stochastic models.

 ## Deterministic models

 ## Discrete time model

 In this model, we assume the generation time is discrete.
-This means the old generation die out after they give birth to the new generation, like silkworm.
+This means the old generation die out after they give birth to the new generation, like silkworms.

 ![img](http://www.cdfd.org.in/SILKSAT/img/lifecycle.jpg){: .center-image }